mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-Here we have *BarChartView* which puts inside the *VStack BarsView and LegendsView*.
-We also use accessibility identifier to hide *LegendsView* in the *Accessibility tree*.
+Here we have *BarChartView* which puts *BarsView and LegendsView* inside the *VStack*.
+We also use accessibility modifier to hide *LegendsView* in the *Accessibility tree*.

 #### Real-life example
 I use the source code from this post to implement *BarChart* in my *SleepBot* app.
 Besides the implementation which we have in the current post, I've added *LabelsView*. *LabelsView* presents the *BarChart* labels below the chart itself.
 Here is the implementation of that view.